arpanganguli/SINE/README.md

 **Disclaimer**
 1. Responses of households on price and inflation may be based on their own consumption baskets.
-2. Households’ assessments are subjective, guided by their own understanding of the subject, and may lack internal consistency.
+2. Households’ assessments are subjective, guided by their own understanding of the subject, and may lack internal consistency

+**Source:** [Handbook of Statistics of Indian Economy](https://dbie.rbi.org.in/DBIE/dbie.rbi?site=publications#!2) published by the Reserve Bank of India (Last accessed on 15 Jan 2021).